pydoit/doit-tmp-doc/_sources/quickstart/index.rst.txt

     parametrized a

 The string of `cmd-action` is (always) interpolated with keyword `targets` (there are more such keywords).
-The value for `targets` is takes from task declaration and provided as space delimited list of file names (so it is single string).
+The value for `%(targets)s` is taken from task declaration value (list) converted to space delimited list of file names (so the result is a string).

 Who is going to clean that?
 ===========================